 (Disorder, Seizure—Child; Epilepsy—Child)

 A seizure is abnormal electrical activity in the brain.
-When 2 or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
-While there are many different types of seizures, the main categories are:
+A seizure disorder is when 2 or more seizures happen.
+This is also known as epilepsy.

 Abnormal and excessive electrical activity in the brain.